 A graduate of St. John's University in Collegeville, Minnesota, Eichten began his career at Minnesota Public Radio as a student announcer at KSJR (Minnesota Public Radio's first station).
 Among the honors Eichten has received during his career is the Corporation for Public Broadcasting award for best local news program.
 He also assisted in the development of two Peabody award-winning documentaries.
 In 2007, he was inducted into the Pavek Museum of Broadcasting's Hall of Fame.
 Eichten has also been awarded the prestigious 2011 Graven Award by the Premack Public Affairs Journalism Awards Board for his contribution to excellence in the journalism profession.

 December 23, 2016 - When Minnesota poet, author and musician Bill Holm sat down to write a Christmas letter, he sorted through a lifetime of memories.
 He was born in 1943 and died in 2009 at the age of 65.
 Holm put some of these memories in a book he wrote in 1997 called "Faces of Christmas Past."
-That same year Minnesota Public Radio produced the "Voices of Minnesota" special, with Bill Holm reading from his own book.
-It also included some music, a Christmas ghost story from Iceland and a little holiday philosophy from Bill Holm.
+That same year Minnesota Public Radio produced this "Voices of Minnesota" special, with Bill Holm reading from his own book.

 December 23, 2011 - Stories of winter fairies and elves, from a performance at the Fitzgerald Theater in St. Paul.

 December 21, 2011 - Lisa See is the author of "Shanghai Girls" and "Snow Flower and the Secret Fan."
 Many of her books center on Chinese and Chinese American characters.
 She discusses her writing and the influence of her Chinese American heritage at the Hennepin Country Central Library in downtown Minneapolis.